 WASHINGTON, D.C. – Today, Congresswoman Alma Adams (NC-12) joined a letter led by Congresswoman Ayanna Pressley (MA-07) to Congressional leadership criticizing the Supreme Court decision to end the CDC Eviction Moratorium.

-Washington, D.C. – Today, Congresswoman Alma Adams (NC-12) released the following statement on the certification of the Electoral College votes from the fifty states and the District of Columbia:
+WASHINGTON, D.C. - Congresswoman Alma Adams (NC-12) released the following statement marking Women’s Equality Day, commemorating the 101st anniversary of the adoption of the 19th Amendment:

 In The News

 President Donald Trump and Vice President Mike Pence weren’t the only dignitaries and other big names at evangelist Billy Graham’s funeral.

 Teacher shortages are common across the United States.
 However, there are several high-need areas where this shortage is most profound.